 - The debts and liabilities of the parties

 Some assets, such as a retirement account or a marital home, have fixed monetary values.
 Dividing these assets is fairly straightforward.
 However, some marital assets can be more difficult to assess.
 For example, determining the value of a business often can be complex — particularly when both spouses played a role in the business’ success.
 Other situations call for the uncovering of hidden assets by a forensic accountant.
 Whatever the case, having quality legal support to explore all means to a just conclusion is best.
+Attorney Gianna has been helping individuals secure their assets from the equitable distribution process for over 15 years, and she is ready to do the same for you.
+Reach out to our experienced New Jersey equitable distribution attorney today to learn more about how she can assist you with your legal matter.

 Fault and property distribution